mohanjeeva/TestLeaf_Automation/README.md

      ![image](https://github.com/mohanjeeva/TestLeaf_Automation/assets/22591852/7781c577-3a36-4d2e-a647-986f30c6a900)

-**Create Repository:** Once you've filled in the details, click the "Create repository" button.
+    - Once you've filled in the details, click the "Create repository" button.

 ![image](https://github.com/mohanjeeva/TestLeaf_Automation/assets/22591852/d9cf10f6-fd06-43db-b983-89109ef2bf34)

 ### Adding the pacakge to repository
+- Create a new folder and open git bash here by right click on the folder
 - Initialize the local directory as a Git repository using **git init**
 - Add the files in your new local repository using **git add --all**.
 This stages you for the first commit
 - Commit the files that you've staged in your local repository using **git commit -m "first commit**